ShamSinha/The-Hindu-News-Article-Classifier/README.md

      - WebDriver for Chrome
      - nltk
      - gensim
-     - flask
      - joblib
      - contractions
      - re
      - scikit-learn

 ## To run web app
- 1. Download NewsApp folder
+ 1. Clone this repo.
  2. Download this [folder](https://drive.google.com/drive/folders/1WPUT9Fk_I7akEMG0pY-F1GpBj62ZETyz?usp=sharing) from Google Drive to get our trained Doc2Vec model for our training dataset.
 Include all its files in NewsApp directory.
- 3. Update the PATH variable to address of ChromeWebDriver in app.py.
+ 3. Update the PATH variable in app.py to installation path of chromedriver.exe